Tag Archives: children

 When, in the United States, approximately six and a half million of all school age children, one in five of every high school boy, and over ten thousand toddlers are taking powerful medications after being diagnosed with ADHD, it’s time to change the system, not the children.
 How do we teach both the child and the teacher the difference between bouts of creative distraction, when one thought is allowed to pinwheel into a beautiful display of many thoughts, and distractions that are indications that the child is not connecting, for any number of reasons, to the subject being taught?

 It is not likely that the educational system will soon change to accommodate different types of learners, but individual teachers can.
 It is a teacher who often is the one to bring up the possibility of ADHD to the unsuspecting parent at the first parent/teacher conference.
 Although the diagnosis is purely subjective, there being no definitive test, either psychological or physical, for this condition, parents assume that the teacher must be right.
 Of course there are teachers who may be right, who with much serious forethought have made the difficult decision to approach this sensitive issue.
 But, more often than not, the teacher is wrong and herself a victim of the aggressive pharmaceutical marketing campaigns that are truly shameful considering the grave side effects and the unknown impact on brain chemistry that can afflict a child taking Ritalin, Adderall, Concerta, or any of the other potent psychotropic drugs.
-In the last 20 years the number of narcotized children skyrocketed from approximately six hundred thousand to over 3.5 million:
+In the last 20 years the number of narcotized children skyrocketed from approximately six hundred thousand to over 3.5 million.

 Psychologist Dr. Keith Conners, Professor Emeritus at Duke University, who was one of the first researches to bring ADHD to the public’s attention as a neurobiological disorder, states in a 2013 NY Times article, “The numbers make it look like an epidemic.
 Well, it’s not.
 It’s preposterous.
 This is a concoction to justify the giving out of medication at unprecedented and unjustifiable levels.”
 In the same article Roger Griggs, the pharmaceutical executive and entrepreneur who coined the term “Adderall” after his Orwellian idea of combining “A.D.D.” and “for all”, calls these drugs, “nuclear bombs that should be prescribed only in extreme circumstances.”